 Customers should use online services and communicate with us digitally.
 We will continue sending and receiving documents and notifications by email wherever possible.

-Forms or correspondence may still be filed with us by post or hand delivered to one of our offices.
+Forms or correspondence may still be filed with us by post or hand delivered to our Newport office.
 However, they will take longer than usual to process while access to our offices remains limited.
+The London office is closed from 7 January 2021 and unable to process forms or correspondence sent by post or hand delivered.

-Our fax service has been turned off so we can no longer receive documents through this channel.
+Our fax service has been turned off and we can no longer receive documents through this channel.

 Please use our email@example.com inbox to file any forms that can’t be filed online.